acoli-repo/AURIS/guidelines/archive/discourse.2023-11-15-1803.md

 > Note: The top-level class ADVERSATIVITY has been introduced for PDTB2 COMPARISON, to avoid conflation with PDTB3 COMPARISON, because PDTB3 has revised the definition of COMPARISON to also include Similarity relations, which were previously grouped with EXPANSION.
 However, Webber et al. (2019, p.
 23-24) note that annotators had difficulties to distinguish Contrast and Concession, thus demonstrating the need for a common superclass.
 These difficulties do not extend, however, to SIMILARITY.
 As an alternative to the PDTB3 approach of extending the scope of COMPARISON, we would prefer to stay with the original definition, but use a more specific designation, say, ADVERSATIVITY.

-If no relation can be established with the last preceding utterance, explore the one before, etc. Note that, as a result, the anchor of an utterance does not have to be in the preceding utterance:

-- (7.1) Kidder, Peabody & Co. is trying to struggle back.
-- (7.2) [ANCHOR:] Only a few months ago, the 124-year-old securities firm seemed to be on the verge of a meltdown, racked by internal squabbles and defections.
-- (7.3) Its relationship with parent General Electric Co. had been frayed since a big Kidder insider-trading scandal two years ago.
-- (7.4) Chief executives and presidents had come and gone.
-- (7.5) **[Implicit Contrast, But]** Now, the firm says it’s at a turning point.
-- (7.6) By the end of this year, 63-year-old Chairman Silas Cathcart – the former chairman of Illinois Tool Works who was derided as a ”tool-and-die man” when GE brought him in to clean up Kidder in 1987 – retires to his Lake Forest, Ill., home, possibly to build a shopping mall on some land he owns.
-(Prasad et al. 2017, p.
-10)

-In this example, the anchor of the implicit Contrast (7.5) is three utterances back (7.2).

 ### Overall hierarchy

 The top level of the hierarchy follows PDTB2, the middle level represents SemAF relations, the third level represents SemAF attribute roles.